Northeastern University: 1996 - 2000s

+Recent Past

 As part of a five-year, $75 million Academic Investment Plan that ran from 2004 to 2009, the university concentrated on undergraduate education, core graduate professional programs, and centers of research excellence.
 Faculty was originally to be bolstered by 100 new tenured and tenure-track professors, later expanded to include 300 additional tenure and tenure-track faculty in interdisciplinary fields.
 Aoun also placed more emphasis on improving community relations by reaching out to leaders of the neighborhoods surrounding the university.
 In addition, Aoun created more academic partnerships with other institutions in the Boston area, including Tufts University, Hebrew College and the School of the Museum of Fine Arts.

 During this period, Northeastern rapidly advanced in national rankings.
-It placed 42nd in the 2014–15 edition of U.S. News & World Reports best colleges and universities rankings, a 7 position jump from 2013–14 and a 27 place gain since 2010–11.
+It placed 42nd in the 2014–15 edition of U.S. News & World Reports best colleges and universities rankings, a 7 position jump from 2013 to 2014 and a 27 place gain since 2010–11.
 Critics have argued that Northeastern's rise in the rankings shows that the university has "cracked the code" to academic rankings, while others suggested it figured out how to "game the system."Kutner, Max (2014).
-"How to Game the College Rankings" The 2021 edition of U.S. News & World Report ranked Northeastern 49th in its annual ranking of national universities.
-Whether or not the rise was an effort to reverse-engineer the controversial rankings formula, critics would likely agree that the positive feedback effect of its placement, in turn, allowed the institution to significantly increase its endowment, admit a more-competitive student body, hire new faculty, add to its campuses and expand its flagship co-op program.
+"How to Game the College Rankings" The positive feedback effect of its placement, in turn, allowed the institution to significantly increase its endowment, admit a more-competitive student body, hire new faculty, add to its campuses and expand its flagship co-op program.

 The Empower Campaign was launched in May 2013 for student support, faculty advancement/expansion, innovation in education and research.
 Its goal was to raise $1 billion by 2017, with half of that being from philanthropic support and the other half from industry and government partnerships.
 The goal was raised to $1.25 billion in 2015.
 The campaign was inspired by Richard D'Amore and Alan McKim's $60 million donation to the university's business school in 2012.
 In October 2017, Northeastern revealed that the final total of the Empower campaign was $1.4 billion.
 More than 100,000 individuals and over 3,800 organizations donated to Empower, from 110 countries.